-SUSTAINABILITY Construction of mesa facilities will be based on best practices, making use of innovative environmental advancements wherever possible.
-This includes wind and solar generated electricity and water pumping; nature assisted climate control, and environmentally friendly waste management systems.
+Construction of mesa facilities will be based on best practices, making use of innovative environmental advancements wherever possible.
+This includes wind and solar-generated electricity and water pumping; nature-assisted climate control and environmentally friendly waste management systems.

 DINOSAURS TO DUNNARTS PROGRAM

-Click the images below to find a list of all the fauna and flora found on and near to The Jump-Up.
-Have you taken a photo a plant and/or animal that doesn't appear on the list?
-Send as an email to email@example.com we will attempt to identify it for you.
+Click the map below to find a list of the plants found on and near The Jump-Up.
+Have you taken a photo of a plant that doesn't appear on the list?
+Send an email to firstname.lastname@example.org and we will attempt to identify it for you.